Sorry, you need to enable JavaScript to visit this website.

 Cross-sector coordination and monitoring of ELET interventions

 In the Cyprus Lifelong Learning Strategy 2021-2027 (CyLLLS), that was presented under section 6.3 – National strategy, the Strategic priority 2 is devoted to “Decrease youth unemployment and upskill/reskill youth and the workforce”.
 The “2.2 Goal: Establish targeted measures for people at risk” and the “2.3 Goal: Re-skilling youth and the workforce” explicitly mention that learning opportunities and working experience should be provided to people at risk.
 In addition, under strategic priority 2, there is a specific indicator (No.8) which refers to the “Young people neither in employment nor in education and training by sex, age, and labour status (NEET rates) [15-34] and its respective target to be below 10%”.
-As CyLLS is an ongoing national strategy, a specific action plan is expected to be developed especially for addressing the indicators of Strategic Priority 2, where cross-sector coordination among various stakeholders is going to be defined, together with monitoring and evaluation procedures.
+As CyLLS is an ongoing national strategy, a specific action plan has been developed especially for addressing the indicators of Strategic Priority 2, where cross-sector coordination among various stakeholders is defined, together with monitoring and evaluation procedures.

 In an attempt to safeguard young people’s continuous participation in education and training, the Ministry of Labour and Social Insurance also launched between 2014-2017 the National Action Plan for Youth Employment which implements the Youth Guarantee Recommendation in Cyprus.
 It endorses a wide range of actions that aim to reinforce youth employment and activate young people (especially NEETs) as regards available employment schemes, encourage them to register at the Public Employment Service and provide substantial help in job search, education or training opportunities.
 Development, monitoring and evaluation is overseen by a cross-sectoral Working Group which was established for the preparation of the National Action Plan for Youth Employment.
 This working group includes representatives from all implementing bodies, social partners, and youth organisations.